 - ☑️ Security: Free with hosting, but only for spam protection; antivirus and other security will cost extra, or you can use free security plugins if you have WordPress

 Web building isn’t a one-and-done proposition.
-Not only are there up-front expenses, you’ll also have to be diligent about maintenance and upgrades.
+Not only are there up-front expenses, but you’ll also have to be diligent about maintenance and upgrades.
 Some expenses are yearly, while others can be paid month-to-month.

 Not maintaining your website or taking care of incidentals like secure hosting and updates will leave your website looking and performing badly.

 That makes you look unprofessional.
-It also means a less than stellar user experience (UX) and low ranking in the search engine results pages (SERPs).
+It also means a less-than-stellar user experience (UX) and low ranking in the search engine results pages (SERPs).

-There are many ways to promote your business like using a webinar software that could help you draw in new visitors and customers.
+There are many ways to promote your business like using webinar software that could help you draw in new visitors and customers.
 But that won’t be enough if your website is not functional.